jakemanger/envfetch/README.md

 -   passes your data through your supplied extraction functions,
--   caches progress, so that if your function crashes somewhere, you can continue where you left off,
+-   caches progress, so that if your function crashes somewhere, you can continue where you left off and
--   shows progress and estimated time to completion and
 -   allows you to repeat sampling across different times (see section 3, below).